Research at Adkins Arboretum

 In recent years, landscape professionals and homeowners have demonstrated an increased demand for sustainable, low-maintenance landscaping.
 As a leading public garden in the Chesapeake Bay region, Adkins Arboretum supports this movement by evaluating select native plants of local provenance in order to enhance the offerings of ornamental horticulture.
 This work is made possible through generous support from the Stanley Smith Horticultural Trust.

-In addition to the more popular native plant species, new choices that are easy to care for and provide numerous ecosystem benefits are now being located, collected, and propagated as seeds or cuttings by a core group of Arboretum staff and volunteers.
+In addition to the more popular native plant species, new choices that provide numerous ecological benefits and are easy to care for are now being located, collected, and propagated as seeds or cuttings by a core group of Arboretum staff and volunteers.
 Plants under evaluation in the project will be grown to larger sizes for testing in trial beds and assessed for potential ornamental worthiness.

 Arboretum staff and volunteers monitor populations of pink lady's slipper orchid for the number of plants, flowering, and seed set.
-This orchid has beautiful pink flowers in spring, but often fails to set seed due to poor pollination.
+This orchid has beautiful pink flowers in spring but often fails to set seed due to poor pollination.
 Orchids appear to flower more readily when there is more light.
-To promote flowering, staff trims trees around the orchid populations.
+To promote flowering, the staff trim trees around the orchid populations.

-Nancy's Meadow is being overtaken by a native vine, trumpet vine (Campsis radicans).
-Chesapeake Wildlife Heritage is working with the Arboretum to control trumpet creeper and other woody plants and will plant sections of the meadow with different mixes of grasses and native wildflowers in the spring.
-The planting mixes and maintenance techniques are monitored to determine which is most successful.
+When Nancy's Meadow was being overrun by a native vine, trumpet vine (Campsis radicans), Chesapeake Wildlife Heritage worked with the Arboretum to control trumpet creeper and other woody plants and to plant sections of the meadow with different mixes of grasses and native wildflowers.
+The planting mixes and maintenance techniques are monitored to determine which are most successful.

 Eastern Bluebird Research